 Ionic contaminants are remains of flux that are left behind during the assembly process.
 Ionic compounds are held together by electrostatic forces and the compound itself has a zero net charge.
 These materials will disassociate when exposed to water.
 These are composed of positively charged cations and negatively charged anions.
 A simple example is table salt (sodium chloride), composed of a single positive sodium cation which lacks one electron, and a negatively charged chloride anion (Cl), which has an extra electron.
-Polar compounds on the other hand can have a positive charge on one side of the molecule and a negative charge on the other side of molecule; these molecules never split apart.
-Water, Isopropanol (or IPA) is an examples of a polar molecule.
+Polar compounds, on the other hand, can have a positive charge on one side of the molecule and a negative charge on the other side of the molecule; these molecules never split apart.
+Water and Isopropanol (or IPA) are examples of polar molecules.

 What Are The Most Common Ionic Contaminants From The Bare Board Fabrication?